 Datawise London title text above grass, river and purple search icons

-We have produced a range of training courses, resources and data talks in the first three years of our data literacy and skills partnership.
+We produced a range of training courses, resources and data talks in the first three years of our data literacy and skills partnership.

 Our Excel bite-sized series can be accessed for free online.
 It has a range of datasets based on a fictitious charity, so that you can play along before looking at your own data.